-We look forward to sharing in Worship with you, starting at 11:00AM.
-Today, Rev. Benjamin Wines will bring the sermon, “Judging Others”.
-We will be reading from Romans 14:1-12 and our Call to Worship comes from Psalm 103:1, 8-13, 22.
+We look forward to joining you in Worship this Sunday, starting at 11:00AM in the Sanctuary.
+You can also find our services online at the HVBC YouTube Channel.
+Today’s sermon is titled, “The Big One”.
+We will be reading from Genesis 17:1-7, 15-16, and our Call to Worship comes from Psalm 22.

 Questions for Further Reflection:

 How does Jesus use his words in this passage?